 Satellite services provide fixed and mobile services throughout the world.
 The global harmonization of mobile spectrum by ITU, together with the development of common international standards, has resulted in economies of scale leading to the reduction of prices of services and devices for both networks and end-users.

 Broadband Internet networks are vital national infrastructure.
 Mobile broadband services, which tend to be cheaper than fixed broadband services, have increased rapidly and provide the most common means of access to the Internet and online services.
-The number of active mobile-broadband subscriptions have increased from 268 million in 2007 to 5.3 billion in 2018.
-In developing countries, penetration rates of mobile broadband subscriptions reached 61 per 100 inhabitants in 2018.
-In least developed countries, penetration rates went up from virtually zero in 2007 to 28.4 subscriptions per 100 in 2018.
+The number of active mobile-broadband subscriptions has increased to 83 per cent in 2019 .
+In developing countries, penetration rates of active mobile broadband subscriptions reached 75.2 per 100 inhabitants in 2019.
+In least developed countries, penetration rates went up from virtually zero in 2007 to 33.1 subscriptions per 100 in 2019.

 To make the best use of the Internet, people require digital skills, presentation and teamwork skills, and foreign language skills.